-That said, even though a no pull dog harness is the safest and easiest way to stop a dog from pulling on a leash – and definitely better than prong, choke or shock collars – remember that leash pulling training cannot be avoided.
+That said, even though a no-pull dog harness is a safest and easiest way to stop a dog from pulling on a leash – and definitely better than prong, choke, or shock collars – remember that leash-pulling training cannot be avoided.

 A no-pull dog harness only serves as a temporary solution and simple aid while you're training the dog to stop pulling.

-If you decide to start training your dog to not pull on the leash, you'll have to get either one of the two tools: dog head collar or dog front clip harness, which is essentially a so-called “no pull dog harness.”
+If you decide to train your dog not to pull on the leash, you'll have to get either one of the two tools: dog head collar or dog front clip harness, which is essentially a so-called “no pull dog harness.”